tarasowski/backend/aws-appsync/005_building-scalable-apis.md

 ### GraphQL Fragments

 Fragments are what makes GraphQL composable.
 A fragment is just a partial operation, we can't use it on it's own, but we can use it and reuse inside a full operation.
-To use a fragment inside a full operation we prefix it's name wit `...FragmentName`
+To use a fragment inside a full operation we prefix it's name with `...FragmentName`

 ```js
 query QueryName($userName1: String!, $userName2: String!) {